himanimanjunath/masala-dosa-website/README.md

 check out the original website at: https://www.masaladosa.us/

 next steps:
-collaborating with the restaurant to integrate the Clover API so that menu updates made by staff automatically reflect on the website.
+currently collaborating with the restaurant to integrate the Clover API so that menu updates made by staff automatically reflect on the website in real time.